Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Details of our numerical simulations

 \subsection{Network structures}

-We first simulate our adaptive-confidence HK and DW models on complete graphs to better understand their behaviors.
-We subsequently examine how different network structures affect their behaviors.
+We first simulate our adaptive-confidence HK and DW models on complete graphs, and we then examine our models on a variety of networks and study how different network structures affect their behaviors.
 We simulate our adaptive-confidence HK model on synthetic networks that we generate using random-graph models, and we simulate both adaptive-confidence BCMs on networks from empirical data.
 Because of computational limitations, we consider larger networks for the adaptive-confidence HK model than for the adaptive-model DW model.

-We simulate our adaptive-confidence HK model on complete graphs, $G(N,p)$ Erd\H{o}s--R\'enyi (ER) random graphs, and stochastic-block-model (SBM) random graphs.
-We suppose that the graphs of each type have 1000 nodes.
+We simulate our adaptive-confidence HK model on a complete graph, $G(N,p)$ Erd\H{o}s--R\'enyi (ER) random graphs, and two-community stochastic-block-model (SBM) random graphs.
+In each case, we consider graphs with 1000 nodes.
 We also simulate our adaptive-confidence HK model on social networks from the {\sc Facebook100} data set \cite{red2011, Facebook100}.

 A $G(N,p)$ ER graph has $N$ nodes and independent probability $p$ of an edge between each pair of distinct nodes \cite{newman2018}.
 When $p = 1$, this yields a complete graph.
 We consider $G(N, p)$ graphs with $p \in \{0.1, 0.5\}$ to vary the sparsity of the graphs while still yielding connected graphs for our simulations.
-All of the ER networks in our simulations are connected.
+All of the ER graphs in our simulations are connected.

 To determine how a network with an underlying community structure affects the dynamics of our adaptive-confidence HK model, we consider undirected SBM networks \cite{newman2018} with a $2 \times 2$ block structure in which each block corresponds to an ER graph.
 To construct these SBMs, we partition a network into two sets of nodes; one set (which we denote by \textrm{A}) has 75\% of the nodes, and the other set (which we denote by \textrm{B}) has the remaining 25\% of the nodes.
 Our choice is inspired by the two-community SBM that was considered in \cite{kureh2020}.
 We define a symmetric edge-probability matrix